Noriday (Norethisterone)

 How It Works

-Noriday causes changes to the mucus of the cervix and the lining of the womb and affects the hormonal control system of the body, which may all contribute to the birth control (contraceptive) action.
+Noriday alters the mucus in the cervix and the lining of the womb, affecting the hormonal control system to prevent ovulation.

 How to Take Noriday